 While promoting a new business Instagram account, the concepts from Charles Duhigg’s book The Power of Habit* enabled me to have a startling and important revelation.
-Use the results of my little experiment to grow your own presence on social media!
+Now you can use the results of my little experiment to grow your own presence on social media!

-First, a brief description of the company and its Instagram strategy.
+First, a brief description of my hobby and its Instagram strategy.

-My Favorite Westie (MFW) is a community of Westie owners where they can share photos of their dogs, learn more about the breed and buy our curated products.
-At this point, MFW is establishing and engaging with its consumer base.
+My Favorite Westie (MFW) is a community of Westie owners share photos of their West Highland White Terriers, learn more about the breed, and buy our curated products.

-- Sharing photos of my Westies to establish myself as an authority on this lovable breed.
+- Share photos of my two Westies to establish myself as an authority on this lovable breed.

-In its first couple months, my IG audience grew very slowly, and MFW photo engagement was low compared to other Westie accounts.
-Hence, the search for Instagram growth strategies and the implementation of my great experiment.
-Dun, dun, DUN.
+In its first couple of months, my IG audience grew very slowly, and MFW photo engagement was low compared to other Westie accounts.
+That is why I researched the topics above and ran my very own experiment.

-As I mentioned, I wanted to conduct a baby experiment.
-I wanted to spend no more than five minutes per day on Instagram doing these tactics:
+To increase my following, I spent no more than five minutes per day on Instagram doing these tactics:

-- Like 10 photos on my explore page or in one of the Westie hashtags.
+- Liked 10 photos on my explore page or in one of the Westie hashtags.

-- Comment on 10 photos on my explore page or in one of the Westie hashtags.
+- Commented on 10 photos on my explore page or in one of the Westie hashtags.

-- Like all photos who use my hashtag.
+- Liked all photos who use my hashtag.

 When I began the four-week experiment, I had 127 followers.
 After four weeks of my new strategy, my followers had grown more than 126%.
 Not drastic – only about five new followers per day – but the return on investment was pretty great.
 In exchange for spending five strategic minutes per day, I received five new passionate followers from my target audience.
 Imagine the results if I dedicated an hour a day to Instagram?!